Rogue River (Oregon): Commercial fishing

 By the 1880s, Robert Deniston Hume of Astoria had bought land on both sides of the lower Rogue River and established such a big fishing business that he became known as the Salmon King of Oregon.
 His fleet of gillnetting boats, controlling most of the anadromous fish population of the river, plied its lower 12 mi.
 During his 32-year tenure, Hume's company caught, processed, and shipped hundreds of tons of salmon from the Rogue.
 Upriver commercial fishermen also captured large quantities of fish.
 On a single day in 1913, Grants Pass crews using five drift boats equipped with gill nets caught 5000 lb of salmon.

 In 1877, in connection with his commercial fishery, Hume built a hatchery at Ellensburg (Gold Beach), which released fish into the river.
 In its first year of operation, Hume collected 215,000 salmon eggs and released about 100,000 fry.
 After the first hatchery was destroyed by fire in 1893, Hume built a new hatchery in 1895, and in 1897 he co-operated with the United States Fish Commission in building and operating an egg-collecting station at the mouth of Elk Creek on the upper Rogue.
 In 1899, he built a hatchery near Wedderburn, across the river from Gold Beach, and until the time of his death in 1908, he had salmon eggs shipped to it from the Elk Creek station.

 Based on variations in the size of the yearly catch, Hume and others believed his methods of fish propagation to be successful.
 However, as salmon runs declined over time despite the hatcheries, recreational fishing interests began to oppose large-scale operations.
 In 1910, a state referendum banned commercial fishing on the Rogue, but this decision was reversed in 1913.
 As fish runs continued to dwindle, the state legislature finally closed the river to commercial fishing in 1935.

-As of 2010, the Oregon Department of Fish and Wildlife (ODFW) operates the Cole M. Rivers Hatchery near the base of the dam at Lost Creek Lake, slightly upstream of the former Rogue–Elk Hatchery built by Hume.
-It raises rainbow trout (steelhead), Coho salmon, spring and fall Chinook salmon, and summer and winter steelhead.
+As of 2025, the Oregon Department of Fish and Wildlife (ODFW) operates the Cole M. Rivers Hatchery near the base of the dam at Lost Creek Lake, slightly upstream of the former Rogue–Elk Hatchery built by Hume.
+It raises rainbow trout, Coho salmon, spring and fall Chinook salmon, and summer and winter steelhead.
 The United States Army Corps of Engineers (USACE) built the hatchery in 1973 to offset the loss of fish habitat and spawning grounds in areas blocked by construction of the Lost Creek Dam on the main stem and the Applegate and Elk Creek dams on Rogue tributaries.
 It is the third-largest salmon and steelhead hatchery in the United States.